pythonanywhere/flask-tutorials/tutorial-2.md

 ## Migrations

-OK, so now we have a virtualenv and we want to install the Flask database migration extension into it.
+OK, so now we have a virtualenv; the yak we're shaving is lathered up.
+We want to install the Flask database migration extension into it.
 Logically enough, it's called [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).
 To install it, go to your bash console, and run this: